 Zeljko Pantic received his B.S. and M.S. from the University of Belgrade (Belgrade, Serbia) and his Ph.D. from North Carolina State University (Raleigh, NC), all in Electrical Engineering.
 After graduation in 2013, he joined the Utah State University (Logan, UT) as an Assistant Professor.
 At USU, he also served as the Associate Director of the Electric Vehicle and Roadway research facility.
 Since 2019, he is an Associate Professor at North Carolina State University.
 Dr. Pantic serves as an Associate Editor for IEEE Transactions on Transportation Electrification and a member of the IEEE IAS Transportation Systems Committee.
 Dr. Pantic was the Program Chair for Conference on Electric Roads and Vehicles in 2015 and 2016 and a reviewer for more than 20 transactions, journals, and grant panels.
 He has been awarded multiple patents and patent applications.
 His primary areas of interest are electric transportation, personal mobility and micromobility, wired and wireless charging systems, underwater autonomous and remote-operated vehicles, pressure-tolerant electronics, marine energy harvesting systems, etc.

-- Dynamic Wireless Charging of Medium Power and Speed Electric Vehicles , IEEE TRANSACTIONS ON VEHICULAR TECHNOLOGY (2021)
+- Cost-Efficiency Optimization of Ground Assemblies for Dynamic Wireless Charging of Electric Vehicles , IEEE TRANSACTIONS ON TRANSPORTATION ELECTRIFICATION (2022)

 - Design of Variable Air-Core Coupled Co-axial Solenoidal Inductors , 2022 IEEE ENERGY CONVERSION CONGRESS AND EXPOSITION (ECCE) (2022)